shopsys/shopsys/docs/storefront/authentication.md

 Following options are created for `authExchange`:

 `addAuthToOperation`
-Responsible for adding access token as `Authorization: Bearer xxx` header to each request made with urql.
+Responsible for adding access token as `Authorization: Bearer xxx` header to each request made with URQL.
 Authorization header is not added when no `authState` exists (no previously authenticated user) or when `RefreshTokens` mutation is performed.
 Because when `RefreshToken` mutation is performed, access token can be already invalid and FE API blocks every request with invalid access token.